 “I am an actress and I am interested in acting, not in making money.”

 Her last film was Ingmar Bergman’s critically acclaimed “Autumn Sonata” in 1978.

-Her last role came in A Woman called Golda (1982), where she played the Israeli Prime Minister Golda Meir.
-It was a her last acting role, and she took it on, despite suffering from breast cancer.
+Her last role came in A Woman Called Golda (1982), where she played the Israeli Prime Minister Golda Meir.
+It was her last acting role, and she took it on, despite suffering from breast cancer.
 Just four months after finishing filming, she died.
 She received a second Emmy Award for best actress.

 She later said she didn’t have regrets about her life

 “I have no regrets.
 I wouldn’t have lived my life the way I did if I was going to worry about what people were going to say.”